ngabrek/master-thesis/README.md

-# A Comparison of concept drift detectors in an online learning setting
+# A comparison of concept drift detectors in an online learning setting
 ### presented by Nadine Gabrek

 This repository contains the relevant code for the execution of the experiments, which produced the relevant results for the master-thesis.